 Article Length and Content

 Article length may vary, depending on the type of submission (research article, work-in-progress, case study, etc).
-For submissions that are primarily text based, articles should be no shorter than 1 page and no longer than 20 pages (minimum 5,000 words single spaced, maximum 20,000 words single spaced).
+For submissions that are primarily text based, articles should be no shorter than 5 pages/2,500 words and no longer than 20 pages/10,000 words.

 For non-text based content, which we are beginning to explore as of 2022, content length will need to be discussed on a case-by-case basis with the editors.